 How many times have you received an email from a brand and had no interest in the emails, so you just tossed it right in the trash folder?
 Many brands are sending subscribers emails that the subscribers don’t have interest in.
 One of the best ways to avoid your emails being sent to junk mail is by giving customers what they want.

 As mentioned above, with email automation, subscribers can select the content that they want to receive.
 This is also a great way to learn more about your customers so that you can develop content that is relative to them.
 With automated emails, your customers have the ability to choose what emails they would like to receive, so they’re never receiving emails they didn’t sign up for.

 3. Helps Your Marketing Team Out

 Let’s face it, your marketing team is busy.
 For your marketing team, it might seem like there are never enough hours in the day.

 Well, with email automation, they catch a bit of a break.
-Email automation can actually help boost employee productivity.
+It can actually help boost employee productivity.

 According to respondents from a 2017 survey, more than half of the respondents believe email automation could save at least 6 hours a week if the repetitive tasks of their job became automated.
 Can you think of better ways for your team to spend 6 hours a week?

 Without email automation, it takes a long time to manually craft each email and then send it out.
-But with email automation, your marketing team could have more time to focus on more important tasks such as building relationships with customers.
+But with automated emails, your marketing team could have more time to focus on more important tasks such as building relationships with customers.

 4. Improve Customer Retention Rate

 It’s a lot easier to sell to an existing customer than it is to sell to a new customer.
 That’s why it is important that you continue to stay in touch with existing customers.
-Email automation is a way to stay in touch with all of your existing customers, without taking the time to reach out to each customer individually.
+With automated emails you stay in touch with all of your existing customers, without taking the time to reach out to each customer individually.